 However, the downside is that once you stop paying for those ads, your visibility goes “poof”.
 It’s gone.

 Good thing we have content marketing!
 Yes, there are some upfront costs there, and it might take some time to start seeing results.
 But once the content is published, it will begin climbing the SERP ladder earning clicks along the way, without you ever having to invest in it again.

 So why waste all the cheddar on paid advertising when there’s a much more economical way to drive traffic to your eCommerce site?

 Competing in eCommerce is tough.
 In order to hit those sales goals, your focus should be on making sure all the parts of the engine are well oiled and working together.

 If you’re still struggling with content creation and wish to take things to the next level, let our Growth Services help.

-JENNI REHN, CONTENT PRODUCER, WOOLMAN OY
+JENNI REHN, SEO CONTENT SPECIALIST, WOOLMAN OY